zmbikayi/zmbikayi.github.io/_pages/about.md

   * Traditional archery
   * Biking
   * Paragliding (Haven't flown in a while though)
   * Messing around with computers and networks, and doing DIY: For example I built myself a closed smart home system (Focus on privacy.
-No Amazon or google stuff).
-From building the home server computer and hardware to control the appliances, to writting the software to control the whole thing and training the AI models for intent recognition.
-Well, I also used open source models for speech recognition and text to speech.
-(And I'm looking forward to the ChatGPT API).
-If you're interested, I'd be happy to share the software)
+No Amazon or google stuff) - Jarvis.
+From building the home server computer and hardware to control the appliances, to writting the software to control the whole thing and training the AI models.
+Well, I also used some open source models and pieces of code.
+I have been expanding it and it is becoming a general purpose assitant, capable of having conversations, code (sometimes even write code to improve itself.
+But only I can do the integration after reviewing the code), etc..
+Oh, and, you might have guessed it, I'm also using the ChatGPT API to simulate certain things, and run a part of my conversation engine (And yes.
+I've looked into the privacy policy of OpenAI, and I believe it is acceptable).

 Just me
 ------